FreedomBen/slackbot_frd/README.md

     slack_connection.on_message(user: 'derek', channel: 'games') do |user:, channel:, message:, timestamp:|

 The arguments passed to your block are the 'user' (The user's username), the 'channel', (the channel name without the leading #), and the 'message', (the text of the message).
-If the message was posted by a bot, then 'user' will equal :bot.
+If the message was posted by a bot, then 'user' will equal `:bot`.

 You can respond to events by sending messages through the slack_connection.  if username and avatar are not specified, the message is posted as the user who owns the token (so your bot user if you're running as a bot, or your actual user if you are running as yourself).
 NOTE: You only specify either an emoji for your avatar or a URL.
 If you specify both, it's going to show up as the emoji: